frederic-perez/AmE-dictionary/data/idioms.md

 __up to (one’s) neck in alligators__ :two: _business adage_ So overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
 The full expression is some variation of “When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp.” _I’ve spent so much time dealing with various infrastructure problems for my new business that I’ve had no time to actually develop our product properly.
 I guess it’s easy to forget that when up to your neck in alligators, the mission was to drain the swamp._
 __up to no good__
 __up to your eyeballs in something__ To have too much of something.
+__up until now__ From the beginning of a particular period of time until the present moment.
+It is used to indicate that something was true or existed in the past but may not be true or exist in the present or future.
 __up yours__ _vulgar_ _slang_ :two: An expression of anger at someone.
 __up-and-coming__ :two::hammer: _Up-and-coming writers and artists._
 __upbeat__ _informal_ Of, inspiring, or exuding cheerfulness, happiness, or optimism.